Nissan Sunny: Latin America

 The B11 was sold as the Nissan Tsuru in Mexico, a nameplate used until 2017 when it was discontinued and replaced with the Versa.
 It was the first car sold as a Nissan in Mexico.
 Also, the three-door hatchback coupé was known as the Nissan Tsuru Samurai.
 For 1986, the 1.5 L engine was replaced by the 1.6 L and for 1987 the Tsuru Samurai received a sporty version called the Nissan Ninja Turbo which included a low boost turbocharger with carburetor and prominent Ninja stickers on the low side of the doors.
 The regular Sunny Coupé was also sold as the "Nissan Ninja" in 1987, equipped with the 80 hp E16S while the locally developed turbocharged version of that engine (E16T) with 93 hp.

 Mexican-made B11s were exported to other Latin American markets as well.
 They entered Chile in 1987 (replacing the Japanese-made Sunny which had been on sale since 1983), carrying "Sunny" badging.
 In Chile it was mainly sold with the E13 and E15 engines, although a handful of the turbocharged 1.6 were also delivered as the "Sunny Ninja Turbo" and the 1.7-litre diesel was available in the sedan model for a few years.
 The B11 Sunny was the most sold car in Chile in 1989 and 1990 and continued to be available alongside the B12 as well as the B13 Sunnys; these were sold as the "Sentra" and the "V16" so as to separate them in the marketplace.
 The B11 was available in Chile until August 1991.

 Taiwan

 As usual, Nissan's Taiwanese subsidiary Yue Loong assembled a local version of the B11 Sunny.
 It was available as a four-door sedan or a five-door wagon, with 1.2-, 1.3-, and 1.5-litre engines.
 It was marketed as the YLN 311 SD or GX, depending on equipment levels.
 Taiwanese Sunnys were fitted with the larger bumpers as used in the North American markets; it is unknown why this is the case.

-Southeast Asia

-This generation of Sunny was also sold in Singapore, Indonesia, Malaysia, and Thailand.